 - Use a non-medicated shampoo for your first lather to clean dirt, oil and hair care products from your scalp and hair.

-- Use your medicated shampoo for your second lather and allow the shampoo to stay on your scalp for about 5 minutes before rinsing.
+- Use your medicated shampoo for your second lather, scrub the shampoo down to your scalp with a scalp scrubber and allow the shampoo to stay on your scalp for about 5 minutes before rinsing.